aalto-intelligent-robotics/sivl/README.md

 # Season-invariant GNSS-denied visual localization for UAVs

-This repository is an addition to manuscript J. Kinnari, F. Verdoja, V. Kyrki ["Season-invariant GNSS-denied visual localization for UAVs"](https://www.todo.com).
+This repository contains data and code for manuscript J. Kinnari, F. Verdoja, V. Kyrki ["Season-invariant GNSS-denied visual localization for UAVs"](https://www.todo.com).

 ## TODO To be done before publishing
-- Add url to paper
+- Add url to paper above, update arxiv link to citing section
-- Store checkpoint file somewhere, add url to it on this page

-## License
-MIT license
+- Check that cloning the repo and following the instructions works.

 ## Setting up
 Clone this repository on your computer.

 Download the checkpoint file ```exp45_clean.pt``` from [here](https://users.aalto.fi/~jkinnari/sivl/exp45_clean.pt) and place it in folder ```checkpoints```.

-Install Anaconda.
+Install [Anaconda](https://www.anaconda.com/).
 Create a new environment using the provided yml file:

     conda env create -f environment.yml

-Note: The ```environment.yml``` file currently contains more packages than necessary.
+Remark: The ```environment.yml``` file currently contains more packages than necessary.

 ## Simple example
 A simple example for computing similarity between two 96 by 96 pixel RGB images is provided in ```computeSimilarity.py```.
 A few sample images can be found in folder ```sample_images```.
 To check operation of the trained model with pairs of images, run